City of Minneapolis Local Board of Appeal and Equalization (LBAE)

 Based upon those findings, the property owner can:

-- Cancel their appeal based on what the Assessor provided regarding the property's Estimated Market Value.
+- Cancel their appeal based on the property's estimated market value provided by the assessor.
 This completes the process.

-- Choose to continue their appeal to the Local Board.
+- Choose to continue their appeal to the LBAE.

-The Local Board of Appeal and Equalization is a special board appointed by the City Council.
-It consists of three members made up of at least one member being an appraiser, realtor or other person familiar with property valuations in the City.
-The Local Board is authorized to determine whether the assessor has properly valued and classified properties within the city.
-Their decision will be based on information provided by both the property owner and City Assessor staff.
+The City of Minneapolis Local Board of Appeal and Equalization (LBAE) is a special board appointed by the City Council.
+It consists of three or more members, made up of at least one member being an appraiser, realtor or other person familiar with property valuations in the City of Minneapolis.
+The LBAE is authorized to determine whether the assessor has properly valued and classified properties within the city.
+Their decision will be based on information provided by both the property owner and City of Minneapolis Assessor's Office.

-NOTE: The Local Board has the ability to decrease, maintain or increase the Assessor’s Estimated Market Value.
+NOTE: The LBAE has the ability to decrease, maintain or increase the assessor’s estimated market value.

-Hearings before the Local Board will be scheduled for April 26, 2017.
-Those wishing to appeal to the Local Board will be contacted by the Assessor’s Office to schedule an appointment for a hearing time.
+Those wishing to appeal to the LBAE will be contacted by the Assessor’s Office to schedule an appointment for a hearing time.

-- If an appointment is not made, those that attend the Local Board wishing to be heard, will be heard on a first come first serve basis.
+- If an appointment is not made, those that attend the LBAE wishing to be heard, will be heard on a first come first serve basis.

-The three options for presenting an appeal at the Local Board meeting:
+There are three options for presenting an appeal at the LBAE hearing, as follows:

-- The owner sends a representative on their behalf to present their appeal
+- Owner sends a representative on their behalf to present their appeal.

-Step Seven: Local Board’s decision is sent to property owner via mail.
+Step Seven: LBAE’s decision sent to property owner via mail

-The Local Board results are mailed to the property owner the next week following the Board’s adjournment.
+The LBAE results are mailed to the property owner the next week following the hearing adjournment.

-- If the property owner accepts the Local Board’s decision, no action is needed and the appeal process ends.
+- If the property owner accepts the LBAE’s decision, no action is needed and the appeal process ends.

-- If the property owner disagrees with the Local Board’s decision and wants to continue to appeal their Estimated Market Value, they may continue the appeal process.
+- If the property owner disagrees with the LBAE’s decision and wants to continue to appeal their estimated market value, they may continue the appeal process.

-For more details on appearing before the Board, see Preparing for a Hearing.
+For more details on appearing before the City of Minneapolis Board of Appeal and Equalization (LBAE), see Preparing for a Hearing.